Liquor Warehousing and Distribution

 - Ordering Trends: Because shipments of liquor can vary by season, it’s helpful to collect and reference data on industry trends.
 When you know when to expect heavy orders of certain products, it’s significantly easier to can plan accordingly.

 - Record Keeping: Because the storage and distribution of alcohol is regulated by the U.S. Alcohol, Tobacco, Tax and Trade Bureau (TTB), you must keep careful records of your inventory: where it’s stored, along with when and where it is shipped.
-AO: Rapid Inventory has detailed lot tracking capabilities so that you can always be prepared for a TTB audit.
+Rapid Inventory has detailed lot tracking capabilities so that you can always be prepared for a TTB audit.

 - Permits: The regulation of alcohol varies by state, which means you need to keep up with the required permits and taxes necessary to keep your liquor warehousing and distribution business from getting fined or shut down.